awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/notebook-experiment.md

 <center>
 ![deployment output](../../images/deploy_output_notebook.png)

-Output of Cloudformation
+Figure 2: The notebook link in the output of cloudformation
 </center>

-Please open the notebook
-in **source/src/molecular-folding/molecular_unfolding.ipynb** and make sure that the kernel for this notebook is **qcenv**.
+Please open the notebook (**source/src/molecular-folding/molecular_unfolding.ipynb**) and make sure that the kernel for this notebook is **qcenv**.

 <center>
 ![qcenv](../../images/qcenv.png)

-Environment for Experiment
+Figure 3: Environment for experiment
 </center>